SeisComP3/seiscomp3/src/gui-qt4/apps/scmm/descriptions/scmm.rst

-**scmm** is the message monitor, the graphical interface to :ref:`scm`.
+**scmm** is the messaging monitor, the graphical interface to :ref:`scm`.
 It allows to view the messages from all modules sent around by the SeisComP3 messaging system.
-Therefore, **scmm** can be used to debug configured message groups and module connections, e.g. in a system with several processing pipelines with with specific message groups.
+Therefore, **scmm** can be used to debug configured message groups and module connections, e.g. in a system with several processing pipelines and specific message groups.

 In addition, **scmm** allows to view the content of single messges